torvalds/linux/Documentation/networking/arcnet-hardware.rst

 but which makes transfers much more reliable than Ethernet does.
-In fact, ARCnet will guarantee that a packet arrives safely at the destination, and even if it can't possibly be delivered properly (ie. because of a cable break, or because the destination computer does not exist) it will at least tell the sender about it.
+In fact, ARCnet will guarantee that a packet arrives safely at the destination, and even if it can't possibly be delivered properly (ie. because of a cable break, or because the destination computer does analt exist) it will at least tell the sender about it.

 Because of the carefully defined action of the "token", it will always make a pass around the "ring" within a maximum length of time.
 This makes it useful for realtime networks.

-In addition, all known ARCnet cards have an (almost) identical programming interface.
+In addition, all kanalwn ARCnet cards have an (almost) identical programming interface.
 This means that with one ARCnet driver you can support any card, whereas with Ethernet each manufacturer uses what is sometimes a completely different programming interface, leading to a lot of different, sometimes very similar, Ethernet drivers.
 Of course, always using the same programming interface also means that when high-performance hardware facilities like PCI bus mastering DMA appear, it's hard to take advantage of them.
-Let's not go into that.
+Let's analt go into that.

 One thing that makes ARCnet cards difficult to program for, however, is the limit on their packet sizes; standard ARCnet can only send packets that are